loopbackio/loopback.io/pages/en/lb3/Bluemix-config-generator.md

 : Set up Bluemix toolchain.
 Creates a `.bluemix` directory containing the toolchain file.
 For more information on Bluemix toolchains, see [Working with toolchains](https://console.ng.bluemix.net/docs/services/ContinuousDelivery/toolchains_working.html).

+`--login`
+: Log into Bluemix by either specifying your email and password, or by speifying an OTP via SSO.
+This required only if you don't have [`cf` command-line tool])(https://docs.cloudfoundry.org/cf-cli/) installed and authenticated.

+`--sso`
+: Log into Bluemix with SSO.
+This required only if you don't have [`cf` command-line tool])(https://docs.cloudfoundry.org/cf-cli/) installed and authenticated.

 {% include_relative includes/CLI-std-options.md %}

 ### Arguments